Unity-Technologies/usd-unity-sdk/README.md

 ## Generating Bindings

-There are two steps to code generation, the first is a sequence of Python scripts which generate type-specific SWIG shims (.i files).
+There are two main steps to code generation, the first is a sequence of Python scripts which generate type-specific SWIG shims (.i files).
 The second step is the SWIG code generator itself.